Business Administration, Undecided

 - Real estate and urban analysis

-The Fisher College of Business also coordinates the delivery of three minor programs:
+The Fisher College of Business also coordinates the delivery of six minor programs:

 - The general business minor provides students in majors other than business an understanding of the language and basic concepts of business.